JulianKemmerer/PipelineC/docs/pypeline_guide.md

 so there is nothing to turn on. `--autofsm_no_area_sweep` turns it *off*, which is useful mainly for comparing the two.

+**How much the search can do depends on your clock goal**, and not in the direction people expect.
+A high goal FORCES decomposition — an operation that cannot fit one state is split whether or not that saves area — but leaves the pieces shared.
+A LOW goal is what gives the search room to decompose *by choice*: with a budget big enough for the whole operation, keeping it atomic is the starting point and opening it up is a decision made on area grounds.
+So if you want the smallest design and do not care about speed, ask for a low clock and let the search work; asking for a high one takes the choice away from it.
+See [`docs/AUTOFSM_DESIGN.md`](AUTOFSM_DESIGN.md) for what is and is not openable (signed multiplies and floating point are not).

+`--autofsm_sweep_debug` prints one line per candidate the search considers — the move, its estimated area, and why it was accepted or rejected.
+Without it the build log reports only the final choice, which makes "the search declined to move" indistinguishable from "the search never looked".

+`--autofsm_open SUBSTR` and `--autofsm_unshare SUBSTR=N` skip the search and
+build one explicitly chosen point instead: open up the unit whose entity name contains `SUBSTR`, or give it `N` copies.
+These exist for measurement — the tool cannot read area back from a synthesis tool, so the only way to check that the search's answer really is the smallest is to build the alternatives it passed over and count cells, which is what `src/tests/pypeline_tests/inst/autofsm_min_area_verify_test.py` does.
+An ambiguous or unmatched `SUBSTR` is an error rather than a silent no-op.

 ### Control path — `--autofsm_ctl`

 Something has to decode the state into "which operand does this unit take",